trevin-j/iarglib/README.md

 IArgLib is a header-only C++ library for parsing command line options.
 It is designed to simplify the process of dealing with command line arguments.

+IArgLib is very simple and currently only supports named options that you provide.
+It currently doesn't support positional args or optional arguments or any other special features.

+It is planned to support accepting a single positional argument as the first argument.

 # Features

 * Quick and easy to get started